vigente/gerardus/README.md

 The latest version of the code can be pulled from the master branch of this GitHub repository.

-Gerardus contains Matlab function that can be run directly without building any code.
+Gerardus contains Matlab functions that can be run directly without building any code.
 There are also C++ programs and C++ MEX files that need to be compiled and installed before they can be run.
 BuildInstructions explains how to do the latter.

 See the most updated list of all available functions: